miruken/Specification/README.md

 * see, observe, behold
 * view

-Miru and ken are Japanese words which mean perceive, see, observe, behold or view.
+Miru and ken are Japanese words.
 Put miru and ken together and you have **Miruken**.
-Miruken means "a view of a view" or composition.
-We enable composition of your code and your UI.
+It means "a view of a view" and alludes to composition.

 [Learn to draw the Japanese symbol for miru, ken](https://www.youtube.com/embed/ufFrW3WE784)